 - Sprinkle a few extra chocolate chips on top.

-- Bake the cookie until the sides are just browning, and the middle is still slightly under baked.
+- Bake the cookie until the sides are golden brown, and the middle is still slightly under baked, about 20-25 minutes.

 - Remove the pan from the oven and let it cool for 5 to 10 minutes.